Policies and Procedures

 Golf, for the most part, is played without supervision of an umpire or referee.
 It is each players responsibility to abide by and enforce the rules to protect the integrity of the game and of the competition.

-United States Golf Association (USGA) Rules Govern All Play: All play is governed by the 2008-2009 USGA Rules of Golf and its decisions AND where applicable, by local rules.
-Range Finders and GPS devices are allowed for the 2008 season.
+United States Golf Association (USGA) Rules Govern All Play: All play is governed by the 2023 USGA Rules of Golf.
+Local rules on the host courses scorecard DO NOT APPLY to the event.
+Range Finders and GPS devices are allowed as long as the slope feature is not used.

 Rules Interpretation:

-If there is any question of how to proceed during tournament play, please invoke rule 3-3 and play two balls.
+If there is any question of how to proceed during tournament play, please invoke rule 20.1c and play two balls.

 The One Ball Rule Is In Effect: